 Everyone’s fibromyalgia is different.
 Some of you will be working full-time, others part-time, and others will have stopped working altogether.
-Then there will be those who are full-time parents and those who are self-employed; but whatever type of work you’re doing, there are ways to make it easier on yourself.
+Then there will be those who are full-time parents and those who are self-employed; but whatever type of work you’re doing, managing the stresses of both fibromyalgia and work can be tough, but there are ways to make it easier on yourself.

 I’m particularly bad at following my own advice when it comes to work versus health.
 I always put the needs of my employer before my own and I give work everything I have — and then I give it some more.